isc-projects/stork/SECURITY.md

 ## Supported Versions

-Stork currently has no stable versions and all releases are considered development.
+Stork currently has no stable versions, and all releases are considered development ones.
 Only the last development version is
 supported:

 | Version | Supported          | End-Of-Life           |